MaidScientistIzutsumiMarin/tumblrbot/README.md

    - See [keyring] for additional requirements if you are not on Windows.

 ## Usage
 Run `tumblrbot` from anywhere.
 Run `tumblrbot --help` for command-line options.
-Every command-line option corresponds to a value from the [config](#configuration).
+Every command-line option corresponds to a value from the [config].

 ## Obtaining Tokens
 ### OpenAI
-API token can be created [here](https://platform.openai.com/settings/organization/api-keys).
+API token can be created [here][OpenAI Tokens].
    1. Leave everything at the defaults and set `Project` to `Default Project`.
    1. Press `Create secret key`.
    1. Press `Copy` to copy the API token to your clipboard.

 ### Tumblr
-API tokens can be created [here](https://tumblr.com/oauth/apps).
+API tokens can be created [here][Tumblr Tokens].
    1. Press `+ Register Application`.
    1. Enter anything for `Application Name` and `Application Description`.
    1. Enter any URL for `Application Website` and `Default callback URL`, like `https://example.com`.